-I bring you the definitive comparison between the Truengine 3 SE 3 SE vs Sonic, two of the top earbudss from soundpeats.
+I will compare the Truengine 3 SE 3 SE vs. Sonic, two of the top earbuds from Soundpeats.
 I have made this comparison many people have asked me which of these two models is better.

-I advise you that if you are interested in buying one of these two earbuds, don’t miss a single section of the comparison, as I have tried not to leave out a single detail.
+If you are interested in buying one of these earbuds, don’t miss a single section of the comparison, as I have tried not to leave out a single detail.

 Price Comparison

 One of the essential points of the comparison is to know the current price of both products and analyze the lowest price.
 They have been in the sale.
-On amazon is where they are currently the cheapest.
+Amazon is where they are currently the cheapest.

-In this store, prices change every day if we have a little patience we can save a lot of money—Now both earbuds price under $50.
+In this store, prices change every day.
+If we have a little patience, we can save a lot of money—Now, both earbuds are priced under $50.
 You will get a lot of good features at this low price.

 Unboxing

-The presentation and the contents inside the two products are pretty similar.
-However, there are a couple of differences, the first of which is that the Truengine 3 SE box is slightly larger.
+The presentation and the contents of the two products are pretty similar.
+However, there are a couple of differences.
+The first is that the Truengine 3 SE box is slightly larger.

-Inside, the sonic earbuds come inside the case, while the Truengine 3 SE earbuds are separated.
-The most significant difference comes with the pair of premium ear cushions that the Truengine 3 SE comes with a couple of ear cushions called true gripo, which we will discuss in the section on fit and comfort.
+The sonic earbuds come inside the case, while the Truengine 3 SE earbuds are separated.
+The most significant difference comes with the pair of premium ear cushions that the Truengine 3 SE has with a couple of ear cushions called true gripo, which we will discuss in the section on fit and comfort.

 As for the regular ear pads, we have the typical ones that usually come with in-ear earbuds.
-The difference is in the hole they have for the audio output being more significant in the Truengine 3 SE.
+The difference is in their hole for the audio output being more significant in the Truengine 3 SE.

 On the other hand, the charging cable’s length is 14 centimeters longer in Truengine 3 SE, 37 centimeters, and 23 centimeters, respectively.
 In short, evaluating the presentation and the content of both products.

-I prefer the Truengine 3 SE because of the premium pads included and above all because of the 14 cm longer cable that we have, depending on where we put the case charge, it can be advantageous.
+I prefer the Truengine 3 SE because of the premium pads included and, above all, because of our 14 cm long cable.
+Depending on where we put the case charge, it can be advantageous.

 Case Design

 The sonics are the opposite.
-We have a more graphic design.
-Its color is gray in almost the whole set.
+We have more graphic design.
+Its color is gray for almost the whole set.
 We have a kind of wavelength in light bronze color.
-Likewise, in the upper part and the inner, we have the logo and the name of soundpeats.
+Likewise, in the upper part and the inner, we have the logo and the name of Soundpeats.

 On the back, right in the center, we have the type-c charging port on both cases, along with a LED light that is located in a different position.
 When we open the case, the first difference is that the Truengine 3 SE has four led lights and an engraving of a battery.

 In the sonic, we only have one led light.
 When we put the earbuds sonic in the case, it covers the initials L and R. In the Truengine 3 SE.
-With the manufacture of the case, I have to say that I wouldn’t say I liked either of them, both are made of plastic and are of low quality.
-However, I had the feeling that the sonic case has more quality.
+With the case manufacturer, I have to say that I wouldn’t say I liked either of them.
+Both are made of plastic and are of low quality.
+However, I had the feeling that the Sonic case had more quality.

 Earbuds Design